kaushik88/kaushik88.github.io/_posts/2016-05-26-what-would-our-successors-do.md

 thumbnail_path: blog/personal/intel.jpg
 ---

-In the 1970s, Intel was one of the main manufacturers of the memory (RAM).
+In the 1970s, Intel was one of the main manufacturers of the memory.
 However, by the end of the 1970s a couple of Japanese competitors had emerged and by the early 1980s, the company’s competitive position in the memory business came under serious threat.
 Meanwhile, a small team at Intel had developed another product, the microprocessor, and slowly it was starting to get more traction.

 {% include figure.html path="blog/personal/moore-grove.jpg" alt="Gordon Moore and Andy Grove" %}